On this page are listed brief biographies of the following Fellows.

 Chair, Advanced Robotics for Manufacturing (ARM) Hub

-Over a lengthy career in universities, government and industry, Roy Green have established and managed programs and initiatives in the areas described above in Australia and overseas with significant socio-economic impact, including most recently reports and inquiries on Australia's innovation system, management skills, technology opportunities such as internet of things, and a leadership role in manufacturing, regional diversification and ports
+Over a lengthy career in universities, government, and industry, Roy Green established and managed programs and initiatives in Australia and overseas that have had a significant socio-economic impact, including most recently reports and inquiries on Australia's innovation system, management skills, technology opportunities such as internet of things, and a leadership role in manufacturing, regional diversification and ports.

 Des Griffin, Fellow (2014) : Sydney